ABOUT THE RACE

 • It is possible to leave the trail, either consciously or unconsciously, but you have to always return to the trail at the same point where you left the trail.
 After leaving the route, you can move in any way you like.
 When you return to the route, you move again under your own power.
 This also applies if you are forced to use the route movement with the help of someone else to resolve an emergency situation - you must always return to the point where you left the route under your own power.

-• There are plenty of options along the way where you can recharge your batteries, buy refreshments or accommodation.
-You can also send a package to the post office in your name, which you can pick up on the way.
-Competitors can help each other in any way.
+• Along the way there are plenty of places to recharge your batteries, buy refreshments and even arrange accommodation.
+You can also send a package to the post office in your name to pick up along the way.
+You can also send a parcel by the organisers to the checkpoint.

 • Fair play and following the rules are taken for granted because you do it for yourself and the biggest reward for your performance is the knowledge of what you have accomplished.